Robert W. Little Fellowship in History

 - Has an approved dissertation prospectus

-- Letter of application that addresses the four points above and that presents an outline of the work plan and goals that the candidate has for the fellowship year (such as research, compilation/analysis of primary source material, and/or writing—number of chapters)
+- Applicants must submit a letter of application to the graduate committee.
+The letter must address the four points (particularly 2-4) above and must present an outline of the work plan and goals that the candidate has for the fellowship year (such as research, compilation/analysis of primary source material, and/or writing—number of chapters).

 - Copy of the approved dissertation prospectus